Syracuse Orange Logo

 Syracuse Orange Logo History

-Teams at this university have an anthropomorphic orange as their mascot, so the full name of the athletic department is Syracuse Orange.
+Teams at this university have an anthropomorphic orange as their mascot, so the athletic department’s full name is Syracuse Orange.
 Naturally, it is also considered their primary color; thus, representatives of all local teams compete in colorful orange uniforms.
 The same color is present in the overall identity.

 Members of this athletic department are well recognized by the orange S on their uniforms.
 But it has not always been their logo.
 The mark has only been a full-fledged visual identity since 2006, though its prototype was first used two years earlier, in 2004.
 Syracuse teams have seven different logos.